-The toggle mode function allows an output signal to be generated using the LDAC control signal that switches between two DAC data registers.
+The toggle mode function allows an output signal to be generated using the $\overline{\text{LDAC}}$ control signal that switches between two DAC data registers.
 This function is configured using the SFR control register as follows.
 A write with REG1 = REG0 = 0 and A4-A0 = 01100 specifies a control register write.
-The toggle mode function is enabled in groups of eight channels using bits CR5 to CR2 in the control register.
-See the AD5382 control register description.
+The toggle mode function is enabled in groups of eight channels using Bits CR3 to CR0 in the control register.
+See the AD5383 control register description.
 Figure 42 shows a block diagram of toggle mode implementation.
-Each of the 32 DAC channels on the AD5382 contain an A and B data register.
+Each of the 32 DAC channels on the AD5383 contain an A and B data register.
 Note that the B registers can only be loaded when toggle mode is enabled.
-The sequence of events when configuring the AD5382 for toggle mode is $\,$
+The sequence of events when configuring the AD5383 for toggle mode is

 - 1. Enable toggle mode for the required channels via the control register.

 - 2. Load data to A registers.

-- 3. Load data to B registers.
+- Load data to B registers.

-- Apply LDAC.
+- 4. Apply LDAC.

 The \overline{LDAC} is used to switch between the A and B registers in determining the analog output.
-The first \overline{LDAC} configures the output to reflect the data in the A registers.
+The first \overline{LDAC} configures the output to reflect data in the A registers.
 This mode offers significant advantages if the user wants to generate a square wave at the output of all 32 channels, as might be required to drive a liquid crystal based variable optical attenuator.
-In this case, the user writes to the control register and enables the toggle function by setting CR5 to CR2 = 1, thus enabling the four groups of eight for toggle mode operation.
+In this case, the user writes to the control register and enables the toggle function by setting CR3 to CR2 = 1, thus enabling the four groups of eight for toggle mode operation.
 The user must then load data to all 32 A and B registers.
-Toggling \overline{LDAC} will set the output values to reflect the data in the A and B registers.
-The frequency of the LDAC determines the frequency of the square wave output.
+Toggling \overline{LDAC} sets the output values to reflect the data in the A and B registers.
+The \overline{LDAC} 's frequency determines the frequency of the square wave output.

 Toggle mode is disabled via the control register.
-The first $\overline{\text{LDAC}}$ following the disabling of the toggle mode will update the outputs with the data contained in the A registers.
+The first LDAC following the disabling of the toggle mode updates the outputs with the data contained in the A registers.